tarkhog25/tarkhog25/README.md

 - 👋 Hi, I’m @tarkhog25
 - 👀 I’m interested in artificial intelligence
+- ☑️ I master Python, C and Java
-- 🌱 I’m currently learning Python / C
+- 🌱 I’m currently learning C++ / Rust
-- 💞️ I’m looking to collaborate on nothing for the moment
+- 💞️ I’m looking for an internship or collaborating on a project link to AI
-- 📫 How to reach me mohammedsnoussi5@gmail.com
+- 📫 How to reach me mohammedsnoussi5@gmail.com / mohammed.snoussi@efrei.net

 <!---
 tarkhog25/tarkhog25 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.